humnasheraz/HumnaSheraz/README.md

 ---

-## 🎯 CAREER GOAL
+##  CAREER GOAL

-> *To build a strong career in **Project Management**, applying leadership, organizational, and problem-solving skills to successfully deliver projects.
-Aim to contribute to impactful projects while empowering others through teamwork, planning, and innovation.*
+To build a strong career in **Project Management**, applying leadership, organizational, and problem-solving skills to successfully deliver projects.
+Aim to contribute to impactful projects while empowering others through teamwork, planning, and innovation.